rraymondgh/plugins/README.md

 - Reloads the plugin manifest
 - Recompiles the WebAssembly module
 - Updates the plugin registration
-- Makes the updated plugin immediately available to Navidrome
+- Makes the updated plugin immediately available to app

 ### Plugin Security

-Navidrome provides multiple layers of security for plugin execution:
+Plugin library provides multiple layers of security for plugin execution:

 1. **WebAssembly Sandbox**: Plugins run in isolated WebAssembly environments with no direct system access
 2. **Permission System**: Plugins can only access host services they explicitly request in their manifest (see [Plugin Permission System](#plugin-permission-system))
-3. **File System Security**: The plugins folder is configured with restricted permissions (0700) accessible only by the user running Navidrome
+3. **File System Security**: The plugins folder is configured with restricted permissions (0700) accessible only by the user running app
-4. **Resource Isolation**: Each plugin instance is isolated and cannot interfere with other plugins or core Navidrome functionality
+4. **Resource Isolation**: Each plugin instance is isolated and cannot interfere with other plugins or core app functionality

 The permission system ensures that plugins follow the principle of least privilege - they start with no access to host services and must explicitly declare what they need.
 This prevents malicious or poorly written plugins from accessing unauthorized functionality.